 - a.
-Assignments, quizzes, exams, oral evaluations (conversation, presentation), attendance and participation in class and other assigned activities. - b.
-A minimum grade of "C" is required in this course before the next level can be taken. - c.
-Students should not expect extra credit to help raise a grade.
+The final grade is based on assignments, quizzes, exams, attendance and participation in class and other assigned activities. - b.
+Quizzes over chapter readings, grammar points, and vocabulary can be given at any time with or without notice, but a chapter test is administered after the completion of each chapter. - c.
+A minimum grade of "C" is required in this course before the next level can be taken.

-2. Grading Scale

-A=90-100% B=80-89% C=70-79% D=60-69% F=59% and below
+- d.
+Grading Scale: A=90-100% B=80-89% C=70-79% D=60-69% F=59% and below - e.
+Students are required to participate in at least two events (on or off campus) related to Chinese culture.
+This may include attending a Chinese church service, attending a Chinese cultural event in the community, or another activity as approved by the instructor.